 DO you know someone under the age of 18, who unlawfully obtained an abortion without her parent's written consent or a judicial bypass?

-These are all violations of the law and must be reported to the health department.
+These are all violations of the law and must be reported to the State of Michigan.
 If you suspect that a law has been violated, please continue.

 Review a summary of the following laws to help you decide if a violation has occurred.
 If you are unsure whether a law has been broken, call the Right to Life of Michigan Legislative Office in Lansing at 517-487-3376.

-Once you have determined that a law was indeed violated, you may proceed to file a complaint with the Bureau of Health Services using this web site.
+Once you have determined that a law was indeed violated, you may proceed to file a complaint with the State of Michigan.

 Minors must also comply with the 24 hour waiting law.